boeni-industries/aico/WIP_migration_to_qwen3-abliterated.md

 ### Implementation Priority

 **High Priority** (Critical for migration):
-1. ✅ Increase message history from 5 to 10 (trivial change, big impact)
+1. ⏳ Increase message history from 5 to 10 (currently 5 by design, can be changed)
-2. ✅ Update model parameters to Qwen3 recommendations
+2. ⚠️ Update model parameters to Qwen3 recommendations (Modelfile sets them, API overrides)
-3. ✅ Use config-based model name (already planned)
+3. ✅ Use config-based model name (completed)

 **Medium Priority** (Important for production):
 4. ⏳ Implement token counting/estimation